 Fees: See below

 This course is held on one evening per week, from September to July.
 It includes seeing clients under supervision.
-It provides qualification to work as an agency and private counsellor, and is part of the requirements for becoming an individually accredited British Association for Counselling and Psychotherapy (BACP) counsellor.
+It provides qualification to work as an agency and private counsellor, and is part of the requirements for becoming an individually accredited British Psychoanalytic Council (BPC) psychodynamic counsellor.
 It is recommended for those who have completed the Certificate course or its equivalent, and who want a professional training in psychodynamic counselling which enables them to:

 - Work as agency counsellors, in private practice or in private sector organisations.

-- Pursue further training opportunities leading to BACP accreditation
+- Pursue further clinical hours (in-house) leading to BACP accreditation

-- Be part of Enfield Counselling Service and the British Psychoanalytic Council (BPC)
+- Membership of Enfield Counselling Service and the British Psychoanalytic Council (BPC)

 Each study evening consists of a theoretical seminar followed by an experiential group.
 Trainees will also participate in a supervision group, with a maximum of four trainees per group.